 - No answer at all – The doctors office has called, faxed, and emailed but cannot get a response from the insurance company

-The insurance company should pay for the medical treatment for your injury.
+The insurance company should pay for the medical treatment for your injury with authorized doctors.
 That rule is fundamental to Georgia workers’ compensation law.
+Unfortunately, insurance companies often refuse to follow the rules requiring them to pay for medical treatment.

 Why do insurance companies deny medical treatment?